ybnd/shapeflow/docs/troubleshooting.md

   everywhere else.

-* If you can activate the virtual environment but still get import errors, it may be that some (or all) of `shapeflow`‘s dependencies aren’t installed.
+* If you can activate the virtual environment but still get import errors on `import shapeflow`, it may be that some (or all) of `shapeflow`‘s dependencies aren’t installed.
 You can check this by running `pip freeze` with the virtual environment activated (as in the previous step).

   To install the dependencies, run